 Many — if not all — of us are prone to falling for fake news because of two kinds of biases: implicit bias and confirmation bias.

-Implicit bias refers to how we tend to group ourselves into categories.
-We trust people inside our category, and distrust people outside.
+Implicit bias refers to how we tend to trust people inside our group, and distrust people outside.
 For example:

 - Someone who is part of Group A would be more likely to believe in fake news from other people from Group A.